NVIDIA/spark-rapids/docs/compatibility.md

 keys is ambiguous.
 If you do rely on a stable sort in your processing you can request this by setting [spark.rapids.sql.stableSort.enabled](configs.md#sql.stableSort.enabled) to `true` and RAPIDS will try to sort all the data for a given task/partition at once on the GPU.
-This may change in the future to all for a spillable stable sort.
+This may change in the future to allow for a spillable stable sort.

 ## Floating Point